 As you create new layers by pressing the New Shape button or the New Text button, new Layer Panes appear at the top of the Layer Palette, representing the new shape or text objects.

 Layer Panes represent the the individual elements of your mandala.
-Each pane contains a visiblility control, a verbal description of the layer that the pane represents and also a small swatch depicting the Line and Fill Paints of the object.
+Each pane contains a visiblility control, a verbal description of the layer that the pane represents and also swatches depicting the Line and Fill Paints of the object.

 The Visibility Control looks like an eye.
 When a layer is visible, the eye is open.
 When the layer is hidden, the eye is closed.
 Clicking on the eye toggles the visibility of the layer.
 Layers will not print or export while invisible, but they are still part of the mandala and will be saved in MandalaMaker files.